JayVelazquez/place-finder/README.md

 ## Features
-- Sort results by best results, highest rated, or most reviewed.
+- Sorting options are best results, highest rated, and most reviewed to enhance user experience.

-- View results in results preferred.
+- View your results in results preferred.

 ## Setup